 See how AI describes your brand right now.
 Everwilde One's free AI Search Entity Builder takes 3 minutes and gives you 3 outputs you can use today: an AI Entity Statement, a press boilerplate and a founder profile, all written in the language AI systems are using to describe your category.
 Start the builder at everwildeone.com/ai-search-entity-builder.

 About this roundup.
-Every statistic in this piece was published in 2025 or early 2026 by a named research firm, platform, or reputable third-party publication.
+This page collects the most reliable AI search statistics we can find, and we update it every month.
+It was last updated in June 2026.
+Every statistic was published in 2025 or 2026 by a named research firm, platform, or reputable third-party publication.
 Sources are linked inline.
 Stats were verified against their primary source before publication.
 Compiled by Michelle Legge, founder of Everwilde One, a content-centric AI visibility agency based in Cape Town.

 Not showing up on ChatGPT?